CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: On INP CLIP for Video Captioning

 \subsection{Experimental Setup}

-\textbf{Dataset.} We experiment on MSR-VTT\cite{xu2016msr}, which consists of 10,000 open-domain video clips from YouTube and each of them has 20 captions and one of 20 categories.
-We follow the official split to use 6,513, 497, and 2,990 videos for training, validation, and testing, respectively.
+\textbf{Dataset.} MSR-VTT\cite{xu2016msr} consists of 6,513, 497, and 2,990 video clips (20 English captions per clip) for training, validation, and testing, respectively.

 \textbf{Metrics.} To measure caption quality, we use four common automatic metrics: CIDEr \cite{vedantam2015cider}, BLEU-4 \cite{papineni2002bleu}, METEOR \cite{banerjee2005meteor}, and ROUGE-L \cite{lin2004rouge}.
-All metrics are computed by Microsoft COCO Evaluation Server \cite{chen2015microsoft}.
+All metrics are computed by Microsoft COCO Evaluation Server.
 We also report a summation of the front four metrics, named Meta-Sum.
-To quantify caption diversity, we follow \cite{dai2018neural,yang2021non} and compute three metrics, including Novel (the percentage of captions that have not been seen in the training data), Unique (the percentage of captions that are unique among the generated captions), and Vocab (the number of words in the vocabulary that are adopted to generate captions).
+To quantify caption diversity, we follow \cite{yang2021non} to compute three metrics, including Novel (the percentage of captions that have not been seen in the training data), Unique (the percentage of captions that are unique among the generated captions), and Vocab (the number of words in the vocabulary that are adopted to generate captions).

-\textbf{Implementation Details.} We consider image, motion, and audio modalities of videos.
-With uniformly sampled $N=28$ frames (snippets) of a video, we use ResNet-101\cite{he2016deep} pre-trained on ImageNet\cite{deng2009imagenet}, 3D ResNeXt-101\cite{hara2018can} pre-trained on Kinetics-400\cite{kay2017kinetics}, and VGGish\cite{hershey2017cnn} pre-trained on AudioSet\cite{gemmeke2017audio} to respectively extract features of the above three modalities.
-We pad zero vectors for videos without the soundtrack.
+\textbf{Implementation Details.} Given a video, we uniformly sample $N=28$ frames (snippets) first and then use ResNet-101\cite{he2016deep} pre-trained on ImageNet, 3D ResNeXt-101\cite{hara2018can} pre-trained on Kinetics-400, and VGGish\cite{hershey2017cnn} pre-trained on AudioSet to respectively extract features of image, motion, and audio modalities.
 For a fair comparison, we also treat ResNet-101 as the backbone of our baseline model when using CLIP.
-The rest of the details are left to \cref{sec:approach_experimental_setup}.
+More details are left to Sec.~\ref{sec:approach_experimental_setup}.